lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

-To capture a mutable variable, you must mark it with the `@capture` decorator.
+To capture a mutable variable, you must mark it with the `@nonlocal` decorator.
 This helps make it easy to see which functions can mutate other variables and which don't.
-You just have to use `@capture` on the first assignment of a variable—subsequent assignments will mutate the variable.
+You just have to use `@nonlocal` on the first assignment of a variable—subsequent assignments will mutate the variable.
 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
 mu count = 0